 The AIC Honors Program provides outstanding students from all majors with an intellectually enhanced learning experience.
-Students in the program take a variety of special classes.
-In particular, they participate in several 2000-level honors seminars that also can be used to meet AIC's general education requirements.
-They also must write an honors thesis on a subject of their choice.
+Students in the program take a variety of special classes that fulfill requirements under AIC's general education curriculum.
+In particular, they participate in several honors seminars.
+During their senior year, they write an honors thesis on a subject of their choice.
 Upon successful completion of the program, students receive the distinction "Honors Scholar" on their diploma and permanent academic record.